Privacy & Your Data

 If you want a plain browser, you can disable all AI features in Settings → Phi AI.
 Turning AI off closes your AI conversations and disconnects any External Data Connectors.

-Your Memory is not deleted by this switch — it stays on your device.
+Your Memory is not deleted by this switch, and it stays on your device.
 If you want to erase what Phi remembers as well, use the clear option on the Memory page; that deletion is permanent and cannot be undone.

 Open source